History of the Jews in Florence: Modern history

 In 1799, emancipation came to the Jews of Florence from Napoleonic forces who occupied the city.
 In 1848, the ghetto was abolished and the Jews of Florence were given civil rights under a new constitution.
 By 1861, the Jews were given full citizenship and the ghetto was leveled to make room for urban renewal.
 The Great Synagogue was built in 1882.
 In 1899, the Collegio Rabbinco Italiano (Rabbinical College of Padua) was relocated to Florence.
-Ashkenazi Rabbi, Samuel Hirsch Margulies became the principal of the college where he remained until his death in 1922.
+An Ashkenazi Rabbi, Samuel Hirsch Margulies, became the principal of the college where he remained until his death in 1922.
 Rabbi Margulies was an ardent Zionist and was very popular with the young Jews of Florence.
-Other notable Rabbis of Florence during this era include: Riccardo Pacifici, Tzvi-Peretz Hayot, and Israel Zolli.
+Other notable Rabbis of Florence during this era include: Riccardo Pacifici, Zwi Perez Chajes, and Israel Zolli.

 Holocaust

 By 1931, there were about 3,000 Jews living in Florence.
 Life was pleasant for the Jews of Florence and they were represented in most segments of Italian society.
 However, with the outbreak of World War II and the Nazi invasion of Italy, life for the Jews of Florence quickly deteriorated.
 In 1943, Florence was occupied by Nazi forces.
 The Nazis and their fascist cohorts began to arrest and round up Jews.
 Deportation for the Jews began almost immediately and most Jewish families lost relatives.
 Dr. Rabbi Nathan Cassuto who was the Jewish communal leader of Florence and was the son of Rabbi Umberto Cassuto, was one of the first to be sent to Auschwitz.
 Of the 243 Jews deported, only 13 returned alive.
 However, many of the Jews of Florence escaped the Nazis by heroic Italians who hid the Jews during the Nazi occupation.

 In addition to the arrests and deportations, the Nazis both looted and vandalized Jewish property.
 The Great Synagogue of Florence was damaged and nearly blown up by Germans.
 Most of its great art was stolen.
 By the end of the war, the Jewish population was reduced to less than 1600.

 Since 2007, authorities have been investigating the murders of Robert Einstein (cousin of Albert Einstein) and his wife and daughter.
 They were murdered by Nazi soldiers near Il Focardo in August 1944.
 Especially, German Staatsanwaltschaft Landau/Pfalz is still investigating this case.
 The murder has been covered by Aktenzeichen XY… ungelöst on 23 February 2011.